DuxfordSBD/duxfordsbd.github.io/_posts/news/2013-10-07-video-upload-monday-night.md

 ---
-teaser: "The Official Derby Race video will be up on this blog to watch Monday night!
-Come back and watch it then!"
+teaser: "The Official Derby Race video will be up on this blog to watch"
-title: Video Upload Monday Night!
+title: Official Derby Race video is coming
 description:
 layout: page
 header: no
 categories: